You've landed here for a reason. Welcome! We're glad you found us!

 Join Climate Action Now.
 Meetings are 4th Mon.
 7pm, rotating Amherst and Northampton UU churches.
 Sign up for the Climate Action Now MA newsletter.

-Attend a Springfield Climate Action Coalition meeting to do anti-poverty and implement the Climate Action Plan for the city.
+Attend a Springfield Climate Action Coalition meeting to do anti-poverty work and implement the Climate Action Plan for the city.
 Contact felicia.mednick at verizon dot net

 Attend a MOF training (past offerings: environmental justice, house party coordinating, facilitator, telling your story).